 Bond Loans provided to clients approved for Private Rental Subsidy and Rent Choice clients are calculated on the full rent for the property.

 The client must agree to the Terms and Conditions of a Rentstart Bond Loan to receive this assistance.
-When there is more than one adult in the household, one person in this household must consent to be named as the borrower on the Bond Loan Agreement.
-FACS will not enter into a Bond Loan with multiple people.
+When there is more than one adult in the household, one person in the household must consent to be named as the borrower on the Bond Loan Agreement.
+FACS will not enter into a Rentstart Bond Loan with multiple people.
 For more information about Rentstart assistance for a multiple adult households, go to Shared households in this policy.

-The borrower is not able to assign their responsibility for repaying the Bond Loan to another person/s that was approved for a Bond Loan at the same time.
+The borrower is not able to assign their responsibility for repaying the Bond Loan to another person/s that was approved for a Rentstart Bond Loan at the same time.

 Once the landlord or agent has lodged a Bond Lodgement form, FACS will lodge the full bond with the Rental Bond Board directly.
 FACS will cancel a Bond Lodgement Form that is not presented within 90 days.

 The client’s payments to FACS start once the bond is lodged, and continue until the loan is repaid.
-FACS usually expects Rentstart Bond Loans to be repaid back within 12 or 18 months.
+FACS usually expects Rentstart Bond Loans to be paid back within 12 or 18 months.
 For more information about payment plans, go to Rentstart Bond Loan Payment Plans.

 It is a condition of receiving a Rentstart Bond Loan that payments are made to FACS fortnightly.
 Each client’s payments are calculated based on the amount of the bond and the payment period.
 The minimum payment accepted by FACS is $10 per fortnight.
 Go to Rentstart Bond Loan Payments for more information about Rentstart Bond Loan payment amounts.

-It is a condition of the Bond Loan Agreement that those in receipt of a Centrelink income make payments via the Bond Loan Deduction Scheme.
+It is a condition of the Rentstart Bond Loan Agreement that those in receipt of a Centrelink income make payments via the Rentstart Bond Loan Deduction Scheme.
 Under this scheme payments are directly deducted from the client’s Centrelink payments each fortnight.

 Those not receiving Centrelink payments have access to other payment options such as BPAY and online payments.
-FACS expects clients to meet their Bond Loan payment obligations.
+FACS expects clients to meet their Rentstart Bond Loan payment obligations.
 Payment arrangements can be varied in situations where the client is experiencing difficulty making the payments.
 See the Rentstart Bond Loan Account Management Policy for more information.